Low dopamine levels can diminish your brainpower and leave you feeling blue and unmotivated. Brain-boosting nootropics for dopamine may help.

 When you get L-Tyrosine from foods or supplements (including nootropic stacks, sports nutrition amino acids, dopamine supplements, etc.) the body transforms it into L-DOPA, which then helps to form dopamine.

-By helping the body produce dopamine, L-tyrosine supplements may enhance cognitive function and mental performance, especially under stressful situations.(1)
+By helping the body produce dopamine, L-tyrosine supplements may improve cognitive function and mental performance, especially under stressful situations.(1)

 You may increase dopamine production by either consuming tyrosine-rich foods (meats, dairy, seeds, nuts, avocados) or taking dopamine supplements.(2)